Official websites use .gov

 substantive consolidation

-Putting the assets and liabilities of two or more related debtors into a single pool to pay creditors.
-(Courts are reluctant to allow substantive consolidation since the action must not only justify the benefit that one set of creditors receives, but also the harm that other creditors suffer as a result.)
+Pooling the assets and liabilities of two or more related debtors to pay creditors under a plan.
+Substantive consolidation is viewed as an extraordinary remedy since the action must not only justify the benefit that one entity’s creditors would receive, but also any harm that other creditors would suffer as a result.

 Return to Top